Designing a search experience teams could trust

 SOLUTION

-Although there were minimal UI changes, we fundamentally altered how the search experience felt and behaved.
-These changes reduced friction in workflows that were previously solved with manual or external coordination—directly elevating the platform’s core utility.
+These changes decimated friction in workflows that were previously solved with manual or external coordination—directly elevating the platform’s core utility.

 Collaborate in real-time in a shared workspace